A Vision of Discovery

 Learning begins in a child's home and in his or her neighborhood as both are small, stable places in which children can learn while they grow.
 We replicate these two communities at Valley Crossing.
 Students are in multiage groupings that promote sharing and cooperation and stimulate learning in both younger and older students.

 Valley Crossing is divided into three Neighborhoods - A, B, and C. Each Neighborhood is comprised of students in kindergarten through 5th grade.
-Neighborhood A also has 6th grade classrooms.
+Neighborhood C also has 6th grade classrooms.
 Each student stays in the same Neighborhood throughout his or her years at Valley Crossing.
 Siblings join the same Neighborhood in an effort to keep the family and school bonds strong.
 In addition, the school's open, flexible architecture supports Neighborhood design and lends to the sense of community within Valley Crossing.
-Each neighborhood also includes an all-day transitional kindergarten program.
+Each neighborhood includes an all-day kindergarten program.

 Back to top

 Teachers collaborate to plan daily lessons and long-term units.
 Students stay in a teaching team for 2 years, providing continuity for students as they progress.
 This professional collaboration creates stimulating learning environments for students.
 Several teams make up a Neighborhood and the school's open architecture facilitates team teaching.
 Two Educational Coordinators in the building bridge the three Neighborhoods, helping to integrate instruction and administration.
 Educational Coordinators split their time between classroom instruction and leadership.

 As part of the education team, students become self-directed learners.
 They learn to focus on tasks, set achievable goals, organize their time, and use available resources.
 Parents and volunteers are seen as partners in student learning.